X-O Manowar #26 (Valiant Comics)

 In the final issue of the Sahara arc and like the other installments it is consistently compelling with a wonderful character in Mary.
 She has been the anchor in this story and it’s her strength and intelligence that is the difference in surviving the water convoy to Morocco.
 This is one of Brian Wood’s strongest works and that’s saying something.

-The all-female tanker crew rolls along in the desert averting some tense moments thanks to Mary’s leadership and massive24p1her quick thinking.
+The all-female tanker crew rolls along in the desert averting some tense moments thanks to Mary’s leadership and her quick thinking.
 Wood takes what could have been a predictable convoy in a post-apocalyptic world story and hands it over to his main character.
 Not only are the women looking to Mary for guidance and direction so is the reader.
 The reader is as dependent on her as anyone in the book.
 Mary is a riveting figure who rallies the women, bravely handles the male dominated command of the convoy with precision, and negotiates with the officials with the expertise of a Fortune 500 CEO.
 It’s not hard to root for Mary because she is most capable under difficult situations and the muse that drives Wood’s story.

 The distinct look by artist Danijel Zezelj and colorist Jordie Bellaire create an exciting landscape with the clever use of colors, monochromatic in one scene, black and white in another.
 It lays the foundation for each scene and generates a sandswept foreground as the convoy ventures through the desert.
 It’s a difficult task to convey the appearance of sand storms but the execution is minimal but extremely effective.